eclipse-dev3/Gaurav-Store/README.md

 1. Navigate to the **Contact** page from the main navigation
 2. Fill out the contact form with your inquiry
 3. View the store location on the embedded map
-4. Submit your message (if backend is configured)
+4. (Form is static/demo only — no backend is connected to receive submissions)

 ## 🛍 Product Catalog